By using this site, you agree to the Privacy Policy and Terms of Use.

 Notre-Dame Church was uplifted to the status of a basilica by Pope John Paul II in the year 1982, and a few years later, in 1989, the church was designated a National Historic Site of Canada.

-2. Building Constructions and Interiors
+2. Building Construction and Interiors

 The building constructions didn’t take much longer in comparison with the interiors of the Notre Dame Montreal.
 Many architects dedicated significant portions of their lives to make this church a human-made wonder.